d-ries/linux-essentials/08_filters/exercises/regular_expressions/99_exercises.md

 6. End with the letter t
 7. Start with a number
 8. Start with a number and end with a letter
-9. Contains 2 or more consecutive letters a
+9. Contains 2 or more consecutive letters i
 10. Only contains numbers
 11. Only contains letters
 12. Contains one or more numbers, followed by one or more letters